 The trade unions may call flexible workers to go on strike.
 You are entitled to strike and it is up to you whether you respond to the call or not.
 However, if you do strike, you are not entitled to wages from us, or to paid leave.
-You can contact the trade union for social benefits from the strike fund.
+You can contact the trade union for social benefits from the strike fund, you do have to be a member of trade union to qualify for this.
 If you do want to work but are not given the opportunity to do so because of the strike, you are, in principle, not entitled to wages.
 In that case, it is possible to have a leave day paid out.